 Olive Garden Minestrone Soup (Stove/Slow Cooker/Instant Pot)

 Olive Garden Minestrone Soup is loaded with tender pasta, flavorful tomato-based broth and healthy vegetables.
 This Olive Garden copycat soup recipe can be made on the stove, slow cooker or instant pot.
-Pair it with Stuffed Ziti Fritta, another Olive Garden recipe, for a complete meal.
+Pair it with Stuffed Ziti Fritta, or Olive Garden Alfredo Sauce, for a complete meal.

 Minestrone is an Italian soup with thick tomato-based broth, tons of vegetables, beans and a bit of pasta.
 This vegan soup recipe is ideal when you have vegetables to use up before they perish.